Cutthroat Classic

 North Cascades Scenic Highway, United States • 12 Sep 2026

-The Cutthroat Classic is an 11-mile trail run in the North Cascades.
-The route follows a section of the Pacific Crest Trail, ascending to and descending from Cutthroat Pass.
+The Cutthroat Classic is an 11-mile singletrack trail run located in the North Cascades.
+The route follows a section of the Pacific Crest Trail, starting at Rainy Pass on the North Cascades Scenic Highway.
+The course climbs to Cutthroat Pass before descending to the Cutthroat Creek Trailhead.
+The event is organized by Methow Trails, a nonprofit organization, with income supporting year-round trail operations.

 Event Details